tabemassu/IS4250/README.md

-# IS4250
+# IS4250 Team 06
+## Goh Him Ling, Florence Wai

-This repository contains Tutorial uploads and files for Team 06
+> This repository contains project files for team 06.
+Research Paper: Robot-Assisted Rehabilitation of Hand Function After Stroke with the HapticKnob and HandCARE.